 Click Column Header to Sort.

-Perform a wide range of clerical, secretarial, and general office duties including those of a confidential nature for the Executive Director of the American Musicological Society (AMS), with whom the University is affiliated.
+Perform a wide range of clerical, secretarial, and general office duties for the Enrollment Marketing & Communications team.
 Prioritize office activities and delegate work to student and/or casual employees.
-May act as a work leader to junior clerical support staff.
-Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies, and programs.
+May act as work leader to junior clerical support staff.
+Serve as a first point of contact that internal and external parties have with the Marketing team, and respond to inquiries displaying a comprehensive knowledge of the department's activities, policies, and programs.
 Interact with the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
-Customize and/or compose letters and emails on own initiative or in response to requests for information.
+Customize and/or compose letters on own initiative or in response to requests for information.
 Perform general word processing duties utilizing intermediate to advanced-level functions.
-Modify and/or create databases, web pages, and complex spreadsheets.
+Modify and/or create databases and complex spreadsheets.
 Monitor complex department budgets and/or grants.

 NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.